thetillhoff/automated-deployment/readme.md

 Ansible wasn't used for windows-host-deployment, as ansible requires a linux control node.
 So, to achieve a similar way of working, powershell was used.

-Start Powershell as admin and run
-  Set-ExecutionPolicy Bypass -Scope Process -Force;
+Start Powershell (NOT as admin) and run Set-ExecutionPolicy Bypass -Scope Process -Force;
   ./windows_10.ps1